hemant-prajapat20/Task_Flow/README.md

 ## 🤖 AI Integration (Google Gemini)
 **Which LLM API was chosen and why?**
-TaskFlow utilizes the **Google Gemini API** (`@google/genai`) for its AI features.
-Gemini was chosen because it offers incredibly fast response times, exceptional natural language comprehension, and a very generous free tier for developers, making it perfect for rapid text-based analysis.
+For TaskFlow, we chose to integrate the Google Gemini API (specifically the gemini-2.5-flash model via the @google/genai SDK) instead of alternatives like OpenAI's ChatGPT or Anthropic's Claude.

+**Why Gemini**?

+Speed and Efficiency (Flash Model): Task management requires a snappy user interface.
+The gemini-2.5-flash model is heavily optimized for low latency.
+When a user clicks "Generate AI Estimate", they expect near-instant feedback to keep their workflow moving.
+Gemini delivers this JSON payload exceptionally fast.
+Generous Free Tier for Development: For a portfolio or assignment project, managing API costs is crucial.
+Google currently offers a very generous free tier for the Gemini API, making it the perfect choice for an independent developer to build, test, and host the application without incurring unexpected cloud costs.
+Structured JSON Output Support: A major requirement for this project was having the AI return predictable, machine-readable data (specifically an "estimated effort" and a "due date") rather than conversational text.
+The Gemini API handles system instructions and structured JSON generation flawlessly..

 **How the AI feature works:**
-When creating or editing a task, users can click the "Generate AI Estimate" button.
-The frontend sends the task's `title` and `description` to the backend `/api/ai/estimate` route.
-The backend securely communicates with the Gemini model, prompting it to act as a senior project manager.
-Gemini analyzes the task complexity and returns a structured JSON response containing an estimated time effort (e.g., "3 hours") and a logical due date offset, which automatically populates the user's form.
+The AI feature in TaskFlow is designed to act as a "virtual project manager" that analyzes a task and predicts how much effort it will take and when it should reasonably be completed.
+Here is the exact technical flow:

+Step 1: The User Request (Frontend) When a user is creating or editing a task inside a project board, they enter a Title (e.g., "Implement JWT Auth") and a Description.
+Instead of manually guessing the due date, they click the "✨ Generate AI Estimate" button.
+The React frontend immediately takes the title and description and sends an HTTP POST request to our secure backend route (/api/ai/estimate).

+Step 2: The Secure Backend Prompt (Node.js/Express) For security reasons, the frontend never talks to the AI directly.
+Our Node.js backend catches the request.
+It securely retrieves the hidden GEMINI_API_KEY from the .env file and constructs a highly specific "System Prompt".
+The backend instructs Gemini: "Act as a senior software project manager.
+Analyze the provided task title and description.
+Respond ONLY with a valid JSON object containing exactly two keys: estimatedEffort (a string like '3 hours' or '2 days') and dueDateOffset (an integer representing the number of days from today the task should take)."

+Step 3: AI Processing & Response The backend sends this prompt, along with the user's task details, to the Google Gemini model.
+Gemini analyzes the complexity of the text.
+For example, it recognizes that "Fix button color" is a 1-day task, while "Build payment gateway" is a 7-day task.
+It returns the raw JSON string.

+Step 4: Parsing and UI Update (Frontend) The backend parses the AI's JSON response and sends it back to the React frontend.
+The frontend does the final math: it takes the dueDateOffset (e.g., 3 days), adds it to today's date to create an actual calendar dueDate, and then automatically fills in the Due Date and Description form fields for the user.
+The user can then review the AI's estimation and save the task!

 ## 🚀 Getting Started Locally